mura0000/basic-income-analysis/bi_markdown.md

 ```

-Since the goal is to see what factors are related to the level of awareness, another way to infer this is to fit a Random Forest classifier and see the importance measure of each explanatory variable considered.
+Since the goal is to see what factors are related to the level of awareness, another way to infer this is to fit a Random Forest classifier and see the importance measure of each explanatory variable considered, based on the mean decrease in Gini coef.

 ```r
 library(randomForest)